-The campground was named after Elizabeth McCourt's nickname, Baby Doe.
-She made a name for herself in the Colorado mining community in the 19th century when she took on the rugged work of a miner, and was given her nickname.
+The campground was named for Elizabeth McCourt, whose nickname was Baby Doe.
+She made a name for herself in the Colorado mining community in the 19th century when she took on the rugged work of a miner.

 The 1.2-mile Turquoise Lake Nature Trail meanders along the shoreline is a gentle loop trail through the forest and down to the shoreline of Turquoise Lake.
 This trail connects to the 6.4-mile Turquoise Lake Trail that parallels the shoreline from Sugar Loaf Dam to May Queen Campground.
 Trail guides are available at the trailhead located about a mile south, at the entrance to Molly Brown Campground.